jasongoodwin/turboencabulator-3000/README.md

 Errors in the CSV reader will panic the thread and it could be a bit more elegant in reporting errors.

 # Model
-Internally, the ClientAccounts are modelled, and each client has its own struct with a simple transaction history and list of open debated transactions.
+Internally, the ClientAccounts are modelled, and each client has its own struct with a transaction history and list of open debated transactions.

-There is no tracking of available or held funds, but they are instead calculated on each transaction.
+As mentioned, there is no tracking of available or held funds, but they are instead calculated on each transaction.
 Because we need to track the debated transactions, it's much simpler to just store debates and calculate the available and held funds.
-It's effectively linear time on the number of open debates - it's fine.
+It's effectively linear time on the number of open debated transactions - that's preferred as space can get big.

 ## Model Precision Issues